andrea-io/Share-the-Table/README.md

 * Registration Screen
    * User can create an account
    * User can create a profile
+* Questionaire Screen
+   * User can enter and select responses to form their profile and user preferences
 * Self Profile Screen
     * User can view their own profile
 * Feed Screen